 Take the first step toward a rewarding career in business or government.
-A Strayer associate degree in business administration gives you a broad base of practical knowledge and the skill set to use it.
+A Strayer on-campus or online associate's degree in business administration gives you a broad base of practical knowledge and the skill set to use it.

 Strayer University is Accredited by the Middle States Commission on Higher Education.
 Learn more why college accreditation matters.

 Explore all the functional business areas: accounting, economics, business law, management, marketing and information technology, and get an understanding for how the different business functions connect in today’s complex global landscape.